TheKikGen/BoutKlik/README.md

 https://github.com/TheKikGen/USBMidiKliK4x4
 <img border="0" src="https://2.bp.blogspot.com/-wo1H27RQYiU/XDzO9VG3vdI/AAAAAAAAAWA/KehLjyXhLTg_nmjjmEkO7LZtY5H83Rr-ACLcBGAs/s1600/20190113_221557.jpg"  />

+Note : Unlike UMK4x4this firmware has no USB midi interface.
+It is a standalone jack midi firmware.

 ## BoutKlik logic

 BoutKlik maps the midi listening channel of a 3 chains ( 3x2 boutiques) to any midi channel you want, allowing you to use these chain in the same midi loop than your other synths.